jeanwsr/mokit-doc-mdbook/src/chap4-3.md

 Note that the original GAMESS source code can only deal with GVB up to 12 pairs.
 To go beyond that (which is routine type of calculation in `automr` of MOKIT), you need to modify the GAMESS source code, please read [GVB_prog](./chap4-4.md#4410-gvb_prog) carefully.

+If a high-spin GVB computation is performed (it can be the target computation, or an intermediate step in a CASSCF computation) and there are more than 1 singly occupied orbital, the singly occupied orbitals will be localized and saved into `xxx_s.fch`.
+The corresponding orbital localization method is Pipek-Mezey and it can be controlled by [LocalM](./chap4-4.md#445-localm).

 ## 4.3.2 CASSCF
 Complete Active Space Self-consistent Field.